Andrea Laing

 Andrea Laing is a Jamaican-American film and theater actress.
 She is best known for her role as Zoe in Adult Swim Yule Log and its sequel Adult Swim Yule Log 2: Branchin' Out, and Erika in the Paramount + series The Game, and Ellen in Pain Hustlers.
-She was also the face of Delta Airlines's 2022 promotional campaign.
+She was also the face of Delta Air Lines' 2022 promotional campaign.

 Early life

 Laing was born in Jamaica and spent her childhood in both Jamaica and High Point, North Carolina, where she attended a private Catholic school, Immaculate Heart of Mary.
 Her parents, both Jamaican immigrants, worked a lot, leaving her to entertain herself by singing and dancing to her stuffed animals, which she credits for her later interest in acting and entertaining.
 Laing described her parents and Catholic school upbringing as strict, and also credits growing up in both Jamaica and North Carolina with providing her with a wide exposure and empathy to different communities' stories, which she applied later to her acting career.

 She later attended High Point University, graduating in 2006 with a bachelor degree in broadcast journalism with a double minor in criminal justice and sociology.